Resource created by Leeds Museums and Galleries |Leeds Discovery Centre.

 - Use the historical discussion around the voyages of Sir Martin Frobisher to discuss contemporary issues around modern slavery and human trafficking.
 Where, when and why does this still happen?
 What can we do to change our society now?
 How can we make society better for everyone?

 - Discuss human rights and the UN Rights of the Child, especially the right to live safely.
-Make it local by using Leeds as a Child Friendly City as a starting point.
+Make it local by using Leeds as a Child Friendly City as a starting point (see Supporting Links in Resources).
 Talk about how alongside rights, come responsibilities.
 How do pupils see their rights manifested in everyday life?
 What about their responsibilities?

 - For each event in Martin’s life, list the people whose voices we hear through the account history and then list those who are mentioned, but whose voices we don’t hear and don’t have evidence from in the main historical narrative.
 Use the images to visually show who we hear and who we don’t.